mendix/docs/content/en/docs/appstore/use-content/modules/genai/pg-vector-knowledge-base/_index.md

 ### 1.3 Prerequisites {#prerequisites}

 You should have access to your own (remote) PostgreSQL database server with the [pgvector](https://github.com/pgvector/pgvector) extension installed.
-For more information, see [Setting up a Vector Database](/appstore/modules/genai/pgvector-setup/).
+For more information, see the [Setting up a Vector Database](/appstore/modules/genai/pgvector-setup/) section.

 {{% alert color="info" %}}This module cannot be used with the Mendix Cloud app database.
 It only works if you are using your own database server or Amazon RDS.{{% /alert %}}